jesec/ck3-modding-wiki/wiki_pages/Variables.md

 ## Accessing a variable

-Because variables are set on a specific scope, they can only be accessed from that same scope, using the syntax ``var:<variable name>``.
+Because variables are set on a specific scope, they can only be accessed from that same scope, using the syntax ``var:&lt;variable name&gt;``.

 A variable can only be accessed if it has been set, which can be verified from the scope the variable was supposedly set on by using the ``has_variable`` trigger.